 One of the aims of the Government’s 25-year Environment Plan, is to “leave the environment in a better state than we found it”.
-One way the Government hope to achieve this is found in the Environment Bill which, once passed through Parliament will require developers to contribute to at least 10% net gain in biodiversity.
+One way the Government hope to achieve this is found in the Environment Act which, from late 2023 will require developers to contribute at least 10% net gain in biodiversity on their development land.
 This biodiversity value can include actions such as creating habitats and nature reserves on nearby land.

-The biodiversity net gain (BNG) that developers require, and landowners will create, is represented by ‘biodiversity units’ calculated via the Biodiversity Metric 3.0.
+The biodiversity net gain (BNG) that developers require, and landowners will create, is represented by ‘biodiversity units’ calculated via the Biodiversity Metric 3.1.
 This will provide the common standard required for quality assurance for purchasers and regulates exactly what the provider is required to do.
-Whilst this metric has been in use in various iterations in the past it is likely that this version will be the one used for calculations for BNG, subject to a final consultation now the Environment Act has received Royal Assent.
-It is possible that values could soar depending on the supply and demand.
-It will be interesting to see how BNG will interact with other environmental schemes such as ELMS.
-It is generally understood that benefits may not be ‘stacked’ and that there must be additionality.
+It is interesting to see how BNG interacts with other environmental schemes such as ELMS.
+It is generally understood that benefits can ‘stack’ as long as the same outcomes are not double counted.
 The British Standards Institution’s guidance, BS 8683, defines this as not paying for something that would happen anyway, whereas DEFRA simply say they will not pay for the same thing twice.
 The latter statement suggests more leeway and that the by-product of one scheme may be sold separately to the initial action e.g. creating woodland for biodiversity then selling the carbon sequestered as credits.
 In this instance you are not selling the carbon itself twice as you are being paid to create/improve habitat rather than sequestering carbon, making use of all revenue streams available from taking land out of production.
 This would make sense as it would encourage the overall uptake of landowners willing to take part.

 There are two main options, habitat creation and habitat enhancement/restoration.
 These will involve actions such as planting woodland, sowing wildflower meadow, creation of wetlands and ponds, hedgerows, tree lines, scrub belts and grassland verges.
 All habitats must be secured for at least 30 years.